 The smaller the base the less efficient it will be to heat to a boil, the wider the base the better but you will find most maintain a very similar size and shape.

-You will also find that some have a flatter wider base will sit better on the uneven grounds and help ensure overall stability.
+You will also find that some have a flatter wider base that will sit better on uneven grounds and help ensure overall stability.